The following is an excerpt from my master thesis on the psychological causes of the subprime mortgage crisis.

 Social rationality and competitive arousal seem to have been instrumental to the exponential increase of leverage.

-Cognitive dissonance is the discomfort we feel when we take actions that conflicts with our (usually positive) self image.
+Cognitive dissonance is the discomfort we feel when we take actions that conflict with our (usually positive) self-image.

 To avoid coping with the fact that they were doing something wrong, bankers and traders manipulated their own beliefs to convince themselves that everything was ok.